Freika/wowrb/README.md

 TW: `zh_TW`

 ## Usage

 `Wowrb.achievement(achievement_id)` returns given achievement information.

 `Wowrb.auction_url(realm_name)` returns url and last modified time for given realm.

 `Wowrb.boss(boss_id = nil)` returns a list of all supported bosses.
 If specify the 'boss_id' parameter will be returns information about bosses.
+Example: Wowrb.boss; Wowrb.boss(24723).

 `Wowrb.region_leaderboard` returns the top 100 results gathered for each map for all of the available realm leaderboards in a region.
+Example: Wowrb.region_leaderboard

 `Wowrb.leaderboard_for(realm_name)` returns data for all 9 challenge mode maps (currently).
+Example: Wowrb.leaderboard_for('medivh')

 `Wowrb.character(realm, character_name, fields = nil)` returns character information.
 If no fields are specified the API will only return basic data about the character.
+Example: Wowrb.character('test-realm', 'Peratryn') or Wowrb.character('test-realm', 'Peratryn', 'field')

 `Wowrb.guild(realm, guild_name, fields = nil)` returns guild information.
 By default, a basic dataset will be returned and with each request and zero or more additional fields can be retrieved.
 There are no required query string parameters when accessing this resource, although the fields query string parameter can optionally be passed to indicate that one or more of the optional datasets is to be retrieved.
 Those additional fields are listed in the method titled "Optional Fields".
+Example: Wowrb.guild('Medivh', 'Temp Guild Name') or Wowrb.guild('Medivh', 'Temp Guild Name', 'achievements,challenge')

 `Wowrb.item(item_id)` returns given item information.